Humana Case Study

 Overview

 Humana Inc. is a major U.S. health insurance provider focused on Medicare and Medicaid solutions.
-As a UX Designer, I contributed to internal tools used by Humana Advocates to assist members.
-My primary project involved designing a unified platform — called DEBUT — that reduced the need for multiple screens, minimized confusion, and helped Advocates resolve member questions more efficiently.
+I contributed to internal tools used by Humana Advocates to assist members.

 Problem Statement

-Humana Advocates were navigating 3–5 disconnected screens to answer customer benefit inquiries.
-This led to longer call times, decreased customer satisfaction, and inconsistent information.
+This increased call time, lowered customer satisfaction, and created inconsistencies in how information was communicated.
 Humana needed a single, streamlined interface to unify these tools and support quicker, more accurate resolutions.

 Users & Audience